Date of birth16 September 1989

 DisciplineLW12 Sit Skier

 In 2014, after his appointment as Invictus Games Captain of the British Armed Forces Rowing Team, Scott was invited to train full-time with the GB Paralympic Rowing team, narrowly missing out on selection to the Rio Games.
-Meenagh has now turned his attention to Nordic Skiing and competed in his first winter event towards the close of 2016.
-Scott has ambitions to qualify for the 2018 Winter Olympic Games before returning to Rowing for the Summer Paralympic Games in Tokyo 2020.
+Meenagh then turned his attention to Nordic Skiing and competed in his first winter event towards the close of 2016.
+He qualified for the 2018 Winter Paralympic Games and went onto compete in 6 different races in eight days - one of only 3 GB athletes to ever do that .

 Inspired by sport, driven by the memory of lost colleagues, the immeasurable support from the staff at DMRC Headley Court and the Help for Heroes Sports Recovery programme, Scott learned to walk again on prosthetic legs and has participated in a host of awe inspiring challenges; hand cycling 350 miles across battlefields in France, winning medals at the renowned Warrior Games, climbing Ben Nevis and took part in the first ever double amputee bungee jump in Scotland.
 These humbling achievements led Scott to winning the ‘Overcoming Adversity Award’ at the 2012 Sun Military Awards.